LAMurakami/which/README.md

 git submodule update --init --recursive in the root of the project.

-   Next run `autoreconf -si` in the which root to generate the install scripts.
+   Next run `./autogen.sh` in the which root to generate the install scripts.

    You must run configure with `--enable-maintainer-mode` the first time